 If your property is covered by the Bushfire Prone Area (BPA) or Bushfire Management Overlay (BMO) you may be eligible to apply for a permit to burn for:

 - fuel reduction reasons

-To find out if your property is covered by the BPA or BMO check the Planning Report Tool of the Planning Victoria website:
+To find out if your property is covered by the BPA or BMO use the Planning Report Tool by visiting the Planning Victoria website.

-Permits are subject to certain conditions, relating to fire size and location and are subject to the general conditions below.
-The permit holder should make sure they are aware of all permit conditions, as a breach in a condition of the permit may result in the permit being revoked and infringements issued.
+Permits are subject to certain conditions, relating to fire size and location and are subject to the general conditions.
+Please make sure you are aware of all permit conditions, as a breach in a condition of the permit may result in the permit being revoked and infringements issued.

 An authorised officer can request for a fire to be extinguished if it is deemed to be a health or safety risk even if a permit has been issued.